Photo Credit: Cedric Terrell

 Jehanne earned a B.A. in the “Great Books” from St. John’s College, an MFA in poetry from the University of Maryland, an MFA in creative nonfiction from the Vermont College of Fine Arts, and a PhD in English from the University of Nebraska-Lincoln.

-She has been a recipient of the Alice Fay Di Castagnola Award from the Poetry Society of America, the Adrienne Rich Award for Poetry from Beloit Poetry Journal, the Crab Orchard Series Open Competition Award, the Diode Editions Book Contest, the Editors’ Prize in Prose from Bat City Review, the Firecracker Award in Prose from CLMP, the Mississippi Review Prize in Poetry, the Towson University Prize for Literature, an Individual Artist’s Award from the Maryland State Arts Council, a Walter E. Dakin Fellowship and a Howard Nemerov from the Sewanee Writers’ Conference, and a Sosland Foundation Fellowship from the Jack, Joseph and Morton Mandel Center for Advanced Holocaust Studies at the U.S. Holocaust Memorial Museum.
+Jehanne has been a recipient of the Alice Fay Di Castagnola Award from the Poetry Society of America, the Adrienne Rich Award for Poetry from Beloit Poetry Journal, the Crab Orchard Series Open Competition Book Award, the Editors’ Prize in Prose from Bat City Review, the Felice Buckvar Prize for Nonfiction from The Bellevue Literary Review, the Firecracker Award in Prose from CLMP, an Individual Artist’s Award from the Maryland State Arts Council, the Mississippi Review Prize in Poetry, the Poetry by the Sea Book Award, the Towson University Prize for Literature, a Walter E. Dakin Fellowship and a Howard Nemerov Scholarship from the Sewanee Writers’ Conference, and a Sosland Foundation Fellowship from the Jack, Joseph and Morton Mandel Center for Advanced Holocaust Studies at the U.S. Holocaust Memorial Museum.

-The daughter of American diplomats, Jehanne was born in Vicenza, Italy and grew up in Yugoslavia, Zaire, Poland, Belgium, Austria, and the United States.
-Professor of Creative Writing at the University of North Texas, she is the Vice President of Yetzirah and Curator of Yetzirah’s Reading Series.
+The daughter of two American diplomats, Jehanne was born in Italy and grew up in Yugoslavia, Zaire, Poland, Belgium, Austria, and the United States.
+She lives with her two Bedlington Terriers and with her husband who recently retired from a 20-year career in the U.S. Navy.
+Jehanne serves as a Consulting Editor for Fourth Genre.
+She is also the Series Editor for Writing About Trauma, a series of new books published by University of New Mexico Press that offer readers guidance in the craft of representing trauma in print and non-print media.
+Jehanne is a Professor of Creative Writing at the University of North Texas.
+She is the Vice President of Yetzirah’s Board of Directors and Curator of Yetzirah’s Reading Series.

 Published Works